There are several sales interview questions to ask an employer that will help you stand out from the crowd and have the best interview possible!

 In our experience, you are preparing questions to show your interviewer that you did your homework and came prepared.
 The catch is that the more you come prepared, the more the interviewer will try to make you stumble with follow-up questions.

-Here’s what you can ask to prove without a doubt that you came ready to succeed – prepared to get down to the business of sales, the nuts, and bolts of the position.
+Here’s what you can ask to prove without a doubt that you are ready to succeed – prepared to get down to the business of sales, the nuts, and bolts of the position in a variety of areas.

 The first set of questions that we recommend revolves around the onboarding process for successful applicants.
 It’s a mistake to assume that onboarding will be the same across every software company, and some may not have a formal onboarding process at all.